 Walk This Way Presentations

 During the 2017-2018 school year, Circulate San Diego staff reached 1,790 students during Walk This Way presentations as part of our Safe Routes to School education.
-We presented to 7 different schools predominantly in San Diego Unified School District, selected for their proximity to Vision Zero corridors and the Fatal 15 intersections, which are corridors and intersections with the highest pedestrian/car crash rates historically.
+We presented to 7 different schools predominantly in San Diego Unified School District, selected for their proximity to Vision Zero corridors and the Fatal 15 intersections, which are corridors and intersections with the highest pedestrian/car crash counts resulting in fatalities.
 The presentation taught students how to be safe on the street through a 5-step lesson for crossing intersections safely.
 Students were selected to come to the front to practice the 5-steps to support kinesthetic learning.

 The Vision Zero approach aims to have zero pedestrian deaths by 2025 in the City of San Diego.
 Education to population groups closest to these dangerous corridors and intersections is important to fulfill that mission.
 In addition, our goal is to encourage active forms of transportation (walking and cycling), in an effort to reduce childhood obesity, car congestion/stress around schools, and to improve the air-quality.